kglw-dot-net/phase1/associated-music/index.md

 ### Bullant
 Bullant is the solo techno/IDM production project of Joey.
 His debut album _Tyson, Crying_ shows the learning process of Ableton in real time, unable to save a project using the free version of the software, each song was completed in a single session under the stairs at the studio.
 Beginning in 2019, one could infer that this project was the offshoot of the electronic experiments of King Gizzard such as can be heard at the end of [_Fishing For Fishies_](https://kglw.net/releases/fishing-for-fishies), or in [_Made In Timeland_](https://kglw.net/releases/made-in-timeland).

 ### CAVS
 In 2021, Cavs released his debut solo self-titled drumming album.
-A pure expression of his drumming ability, CAVS shows off chops in various percussive styles outside of what he usually gets to play with King Gizzard.
+A pure expression of his drumming ability, [_CAVS_](https://www.discogs.com/master/2280727-Cavs-Cavs) shows off chops in various percussive styles outside of what he usually gets to play with King Gizzard.

 ### Heavy Moss
 Still yet to debut, Heavy Moss is a band fronted by Lucas.
 Since the dissolution of his independent record label _Dusky Tracks_, Lucas has started a new project to develop his musical composition ability, even getting piano lessons for the purpose.

-## Prior and Inactive Projects Of King Gizzard Band Members
+## Prior and Inactive Projects of King Gizzard Band Members

 Prior to the formation of King Gizzard, each member had already been in an array of bands and musical projects populated with other locals from the Deniliquin, Barwon Heights, Geelong, Angelsea, and Melbourne areas:

 ### The Houses